 Consider participating in the Maslach Burnout Inventory distributed by KCU GME.

-Complete the Institute for Healthcare Improvement (IHI) Basic Certificate in Safety and Quality Improvement program no later than September 2019, and again every five years.
+Complete the Institute for Healthcare Improvement (IHI) Basic Certificate in Safety and Quality Improvement program.

-KCU GME Core Faculty are expected to participate in the Faculty Development Activities as outlined in the Menu.
+KCU GME Core Faculty are expected to participate in Faculty Development Activities as outlined in the menu.
 Faculty must report their activity to KCU GME on an annual basis.

 Additional Faculty Development Resources available include: